Skip to content

 • place your OS into the LUKSv2 container

-• place a customised pre-boot authentication firmware (derived from your gold master OS image) into the 'boot' partition of your device’s storage
+• place a signed and customised pre-boot authentication firmware (derived from your gold master OS image) into the 'boot' partition of your device’s storage

 After these steps have been completed, your device should display both the activity and power LEDs as off.
 If you have ethernet connected, you may still see activity from this port.
 In this state, your device is safe to power off and package into your product.